SpongeBob SquarePants (musical): Act One

 SpongeBob SquarePants awakens and welcomes the day with his pet sea snail, Gary ("Bikini Bottom Day").
 He greets various friends in his hometown of Bikini Bottom—including his best friend Patrick, his neighbor Squidward, and his friend Sandy Cheeks—as he walks to the Krusty Krab restaurant.
 At work, his boss Mr. Krabs tells his daughter Pearl that she will manage the restaurant one day.
 With Pearl uninterested, SpongeBob hints at his desire to become the manager.
 Mr. Krabs laughs at the idea, telling SpongeBob he is "just a simple sponge" ("Bikini Bottom Day" (Reprise 1)).
 Then, a violent tremor suddenly rocks the entire town.

-A news report reveals that the tremor was caused by the nearby Mount Humongous, a volcano that will soon erupt, throwing the town into a panic ("No Control").
+News reporter Perch Perkins reveals that the tremor was caused by the nearby Mount Humongous, a volcano that will soon erupt, throwing the town into a panic ("No Control").
 SpongeBob cheers up an upset Patrick by reiterating that they are best friends forever ("BFF").
 With the town in a panic over the impending doom, married villains Plankton and Karen try to convince the citizens to enter an escape pod that ensures safety—a cover-up for their secret scheme to hypnotize the citizens in the pod into liking the chum that they serve at their restaurant, the Chum Bucket ("When the Going Gets Tough").
 The townspeople, unknowingly, support this idea and decide to hold a last-minute music concert to raise enough money to build the pod.
 Squidward's idea of his one-man show is immediately shut down.
-Instead, Pearl suggests that the famous rock band, the Electric Skates, play at the concert.
+Instead, Pearl suggests that a famous rock band, the Electric Skates, play at the concert.
 Everyone agrees and Squidward is named manager of the event.
 Despite Sandy's pleas that science could help them solve the problem, the townsfolk ignore her for being a land mammal.

 SpongeBob, however, is against the idea of leaving town and believes the citizens should save Bikini Bottom.
 SpongeBob thinks back on Mr. Krabs' words from earlier and wonders if he could save the town ("(Just a) Simple Sponge").
 He goes to Patrick and Sandy for help.
 Mr. Krabs sees the upcoming disaster as a money-making opportunity, holding an "apocalypse sale".
 Pearl worries about her father's greed, believing that it overshadows his care for her ("Daddy Knows Best").

 Meanwhile, SpongeBob convinces Patrick and Sandy to team up, climb the volcano, and stop it from erupting with a bubble device Sandy will build.
 The friends are determined to succeed ("Hero Is My Middle Name").
 Before they start their plan, a group of cultist sardines appear.
 They found wisdom in Patrick's thoughts at the town meeting and decide to make him their new leader ("Super Sea Star Savior").
 Patrick likes the idea and decides to back out of SpongeBob's plan so that he can bask in self-glory, angering SpongeBob.
 The two argue and end their "BFF" status.
 After Patrick leaves, Sandy reminds SpongeBob that things are bound to be okay.
 The entire company reveals their personal thoughts and feelings about the impending disaster ("Tomorrow Is").